-When aiming for a smooth creative flow, “Point Zero” is an essential concept which can’t be ignored.
+When aiming for a smooth creative flow, “Point Zero” is an essential concept that can’t be ignored.

-It doesn’t really matter in which field you are, as long is your work is more than a technical job – you’d benefit from finding that sweet place.
-It’s like a white surface which is always there, a safe-space for your innovative juices to flow freely.
+It doesn’t really matter which field you’re in — as long as your work is more than a technical job, you’d benefit from finding that sweet place.
+It’s like a white surface that’s always there, a safe space for your innovative juices to flow freely.

-But it is often burried under a pile of unfinished tasks, emotional clutter, or thoughts about tomorrow.
+But it’s often buried under a pile of unfinished tasks, emotional clutter, or thoughts about tomorrow.

-There are obviously several ways to get into that zone, and different approaches which probably lead to the same destination.
+There are obviously several ways to get into that zone, and different approaches likely lead to the same destination.

-For me, this space naturally appears when the amount of ‘Other stuff’ isn’t overfloating.
-And by saying ‘Other stuff’ I mean – all things which are on my mind.
+For me, this space naturally appears when the amount of ‘other stuff’ isn’t overflowing.
+And by saying ‘other stuff’ I mean — all things on my mind.
 All things life-related.
-Let it be open conversations, ongoing projects, things I need to repair, etc. So Im keeping awareness as to how many open-tabs I have at any time.
-The land of too-much had never been a great starting point when it comes to focus.
+Let it be open conversations, ongoing projects, things I need to repair, etc. So keeping awareness of how many open tabs we have at any given time can be surprisingly beneficial.
+The land of too-much has never been a great starting point when it comes to focus.

 Silence practices are another way I find really productive.
-As after some time in reduced stimuli, the mind had already gone through all the rest – and is now available to the new and relevant.
+After some time in reduced stimuli, the mind has already gone through all the rest — and is now available to the new and relevant.
 When all the mental processing of what’s already there is over, the brain is all-in for forming new connections.

-Uninterrupted silence is like a deep-cleaning of the pipes.
+Uninterrupted silence is like a deep cleaning of the pipes.
 Always a good idea, and best if done regularly.
-It’s different from guided meditations which come with many benefits of their own, as the idea is to allow everything that is there to rise – seeing it clearly for what is.
-It is also different from sleep, where a deeper clearing and processing on unconscious level take place.
+It’s different from guided meditations, which come with many benefits of their own, as the idea is to allow everything that is there to rise — seeing it clearly for what it is.
+It is also different from sleep, where a deeper clearing and processing on the unconscious level takes place.

 The effect of being in silence on neurotransmitters is profound.
-When the thoughts gradually dissolve, a gentle focus towards bodily sensations is naturally taking place.
-This process activated the body’s relaxation response, leading to a decrease in the production of stress hormones, like cortisol, and an increase in the release of feel-good neurotransmitters like endorphins.
+When the thoughts gradually dissolve, a gentle focus on bodily sensations naturally takes place.
+This process activates the body’s relaxation response, leading to a decrease in the production of stress hormones like cortisol, and an increase in the release of feel-good neurotransmitters like endorphins.

 And how does it all bounce back to a productive mind?
 Well, the answer is quite a simple one.
 The mind is available.

-Another route which is significant for optimal flow is brain-boosting nutrition.
-When we run on lower quality fuel, on not enough fuel, or missing key ingredients – our brain suffers.
-We may experience it as being a bit tired, or a slight difficulty to concentrate.
-But it ain’t our natural state of being and it can be transformed.
+Another route that is significant for optimal flow is brain-boosting nutrition.
+When we run on lower-quality fuel, not enough fuel, or we’re missing key ingredients — our brain suffers.
+We may experience it as being a bit tired, or a slight difficulty concentrating.
+But it ain’t our natural state of being, and it can be transformed.

-How many times a week are we finding ourselves in this place?
+How many times a week do we find ourselves in this place?
 What distractions are standing in our way?
 How can we sustain an ongoing bond with it?
-It takes more than good intentions, it takes internal discipline.
+It takes more than good intentions — it takes internal discipline.

 All in all, Point Zero is a joyful place.
 It is an area of play.
 A field of unpredictable moves, surprising links, and unbeatable edge.